xinzhan/core-services.en/help/interface/admin_getting_started/getting-started-experience-cloud.md

 ---

 # Sign in and manage your profile settings

+Learn how to sign in to the Experience Cloud, manage passwords and notifications, and specify a default landing page.

 ## Sign in and manage your profile settings {#topic_AC564B6795334DE39359ADD87F52F2E0}
 >Learn how to sign in to the Experience Cloud, manage passwords and notifications, and specify a default landing page.Signing in to the Experience Cloud (rather than signing into a single solution) enables single sign-on to all the solutions and core services that you own.